-- BCS Operator: - Receives commands from the Watch Officer; - Responsible for the MASS command and control when operated by the BCS; - Responsible for mission planning, execution and post mission evaluation; - Could be fully or partially responsible (shared by payload operator) for launch and recovery of vehicle payloads (ROVs, AUVs, towed systems); - Likely to communicate with other operators, e.g. crane operator, secondary operator on deck and payload operators. - Ship Crane Operator: - Receives commands from the Watch Officer; - Responsible for lifting and lowering MASS to/from water; - - Will require to have communication with the MASS BCS and MASS secondary operator on deck as appropriate. - MASS Payload Operator: - Receives commands from the Watch Officer; - Could receive commands directly from the MASS BCS Operator; - Responsible for operation of payload; - Could be fully or partially responsible (shared by BCS operator) for launch and recovery of vehicle payload (ROVs, AUVs, towed systems); - Will have communication with MASS BCS Operator; - This role could be conducted by the BCS Operator.
+- Receives commands from the Watch Officer; - Responsible for the MASS command and control when operated by the RCC; - Responsible for mission planning, execution and post mission evaluation; - Could be fully or partially responsible (shared by payload operator) for launch and recovery of vehicle payloads (ROVs, AUVs, towed systems and UAS); - Communicates with other operators, e.g. crane operator, secondary operator on deck and payload operators.

+Ship Crane Operator

+- Receives commands from the Watch Officer; - Responsible for lifting and lowering MASS to/from water; - Will require to have communication with the MASS RCC and MASS secondary operator on deck as appropriate.

+MASS Payload Operator

+- Receives commands from the Watch Officer; - Could receive commands directly from the MASS RCC Operator; - Responsible for operation of payload; - Could be fully or partially responsible (shared by RCC operator) for launch and recovery of vehicle payload (ROVs, AUVs, towed systems and UAS); - Will have communication with MASS RCC Operator; - This role could be conducted by the RCC Operator.